Itera/ansible-workshop/README.md

     - role: nginx
 ```

-Then in the inventory - add web3 to the list of web hosts.
+Then in the inventory/hosts file - add web4 to the list of `web` hosts and to the list of `server` hosts.

-Finally run the playbook and see that web3 is now properly provsioned.
+Finally run the playbook and see that web4 is now properly provsioned:

+* motd is updated
+* haveged is installed and running - entropy is (likely) above 2000
+* nginx is installed and running
+* http://web4/hello.txt has the correct data

 ## Other stuff